 Once your kids are all packed up and out the door, one of the first things you’ll see is some of your utility costs will decrease.
 After all, there are less people using the resources in your home—from water and food to electricity.

 But even though you’re using lower amounts of energy, that doesn’t mean you shouldn’t be more efficient with the energy you do consume.
 With some open rooms, you’re paying to heat and cool areas you’re not even using.
 Shutting the doors and vents in those rooms won’t solve that—in fact, you’ll likely use more energy and put a strain on your HVAC that way.
 Zoning is a possible solution.

 What is Zoning?

 Most importantly, you can save energy and money using a zoning system.
-According to the U.S. Department of Energy, you could notice a savings of up to 35 percent when you use zoning with a programmable thermostat.
+According to the U.S. Department of Energy, you could see a savings of up to 35 percent when you use zoning with a programmable thermostat.

-When Should I Consider Zoning?
+When Should I Ponder Zoning?